masc-ucsc/livehd/README.md

 ## Style

-For coding, please follow the coding styles from [docs/Style.md](Style.md).
-To contribute, check [docs/Policy.md](Policy.md) document that explains how to create pull requests and more details about license and copyrights.
-Also, contributors to LGRAPH are expected to adhere to the [docs/CODE_OF_CONDUCT.md](Code of Conduct).
+For coding, please follow the coding styles from [Style.md](docs/Style.md).
+To contribute, check [Policy.md](docs/Policy.md) document that explains how to create pull requests and more details about license and copyrights.
+Also, contributors to LGRAPH are expected to adhere to the [Code of Conduct](docs/CODE_OF_CONDUCT.md).

 ## Code Organization